On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 In a contracting economy, manufacturers face increased competition as demand wanes.
 This often results in aggressive bidding for the limited orders available, leading to price undercutting.
 While this strategy might draw in more buyers, it can also trigger a downward spiral in pricing, ultimately compromising the quality of the final product.

-The success of on-demand online companies depends on the number of orders and high volume production they process, which increases their take rate and their profits.
-As order volume drops, revenue declines, making it harder to cover fixed expenses like rent, salaries, and online presence.
-This can result in layoffs, order delays, and potential bankruptcy, adding stress for buyer’s dependent on these services for their business needs.
+In a contracting economy, on-demand manufacturing sites may encounter financial challenges.
+As order volumes drop, revenue declines, making it harder to cover fixed expenses like rent, salaries, and equipment maintenance.
+This can result in layoffs, order delays, and potential bankruptcy, adding stress for buyers dependent on these services for their business needs.

 Material Delays Affecting the Just-in-Time On-Demand Model